 “No, I’m fine!
 I’m fine!!!”
 “If you say so, but I doubt it.”

 The thing about Oscar and his crew is that there is no ‘Poco a poco.’
 There is a brief consultation and then half a wall gets carried out to the streets in buckets before 10 AM.
 Cement is spread.
 Plaster is applied.
 A marble shelf is installed.
 A new bathroom step is built, tiled, and grouted.
 Clean up occurs.
 Oscar sends the railing guys back to the shop because the railing just isn’t right.
-It gets installed in a week, and it’s perfect.
+It gets installed in a week, and like everything else they’ve done it’s perfect.

 Donna will tell you it’s no surprise I have adapted to the ‘Poco a Poco!’ lifestyle so quickly.
 It’s what I have always done.
 You could ask my sister, Martha.
 At home it gets called procrastinating and puttering.
 Of course at home we like to believe “putting your nose to the grindstone” improves your looks and sense of smell.
 It does neither, and lacks the measured dignity of moving so deliberately it makes all the rush around types want to scream.
 Sometimes they do, but in the long run it has never made me move any faster.
 ‘Poco a poco!’ suits me fine.